Canon PIXMA TR8620a Printer Review

 TypeAll-In-One

-The Canon PIXMA TR8620a feels well-built, though some areas, like the output tray and rear input tray, feel flimsy.
+The Canon PIXMA TR8620a feels well-built, although some areas, such as the output tray and rear input tray, feel flimsy.
 It has a good lid dampener that keeps the entire scanner up and slowly closes down by itself.
 This is nice to have, so you don't need to worry about the top of the printer slamming down if you're replacing the ink cartridges, for example.
 The scanner background also has foam, which helps scan uneven documents.

 This printer has a few design quirks, however.
-For example, you need to lift the display panel if you want to print; otherwise, you will receive an error message.
-You also need to lift the display panel if you want to open the output tray extender.
+For example, you need to lift the display panel to print; otherwise, you will receive an error message.
+You also need to lift the display panel to open the output tray extender.

 Dimensions